 PJ: Speaking of agency, we immediately ended up in a deeper question of posthumanism.
 While some authors see today’s relationships between humans and technologies in terms of radical equality, others are more careful and speak of a symmetry.
 For instance, Chris Jones claims that ‘all actors cannot be treated as completely symmetrical for research purposes because of the particular access that we have to accounts of experience from human actors’ (Jones 2018: 51).
 What is your take on this radical equality, and / or symmetry, in our postdigital reality?

 FC: I probably understand ‘postdigital’ differently from how it is being used now – namely literally as a perspective that does not find the distinction between ‘digital’ and ‘non-digital’ very useful or interesting anymore, and thus also breaks with the ‘new media’ paradigm.
-Going back to our example of magic, I would argue that the same arguments on human versus technological actors can be made for traditional magic, so I do not think that current times introduce something fundamentally new.
+Going back to our example of magic, I would argue that the same arguments on human versus technological actors can be made for traditional magic, so I do not think that current times introduce something fundamentally new in this respect.
 As to whether we should think of their relation in terms of equality or symmetry, I have to pass.

-What I however find questionable in many posthumanist models is that they ascribe autonomy to machine processes often simply out of a lack of insight and understanding of the economic, political, engineering design etc. powers and agendas that shape them.
+What I however find questionable in many posthumanist models is that they ascribe autonomy to machine processes often simply out of a lack of insight and understanding of the economic, political, engineering design etc. powers and agendas that are shaping them.
 That was also the software studies critique against earlier anti-, post- and transhumanist schools of media theory and ‘cyber culture’.
-An old favourite quote of mine is by the artist Ulrike Gabriel who said, in 2001, that there is no such thing as randomness in computing because the fact of the machine standing there, is itself not a random occurrence.
+An old favourite quote of mine is by the artist Ulrike Gabriel who said, in a personal conversation 2001, that there is no such thing as randomness in computing because the fact of the machine standing there, is itself not a random occurrence.
 This can be broadened to machine autonomy, and machine agency, in general.
 You first need to ask who put it there, and with which agenda.

 Arts and Speculative Machines